 Duration: 1 hour

-- Printable art and gratitude slips for each student
+- Printable art and gratitude slips (Available when logged in to your Centervention educator account)

 - A clear jar (pint or quart work well)